 AMS pulled from 38 years of experience to find creative ways to cut costs and value-engineer a world-class campus on a tight budget.
 Problem-solving and critical thinking helped AMS stretch every dollar, reconciling needs to budget to deliver more for less.

-Modular School Design for the Future
+Modular School Design

 The Murray Elementary rebuild shows how far modular design has come—and how far it can go to help schools and communities realize their vision.
 By continuing to push the limits of what modular buildings can do, AMS creates scalable solutions for expanding and modernizing schools on tight schedules and budgets—a challenge facing every California school district.